-You can also find it as one of the key ingredients for healing pimples, freckles, and blackheads.
-Also, you can blend this powder in a suitable essential oil and add enough diluent to make a DIY herbal face wash.
+- Healing Properties: You can also find it as one of the key ingredients for healing pimples, freckles, and blackheads.
+Also, you can blend reetha powder in a suitable essential oil and add enough diluent to make a DIY Herbal face wash.

-It not only cleanses your hair but also removes dandruff from your scalp.
-Some people also use this powder for washing clothes of babies due to its cleansing properties.
+- Reetha Powder for Hair Growth: It not only cleanses your hair but also removes dandruff from your scalp.
+Some people also use soap nut powder for washing clothes of babies due to its cleansing properties.
 Also, it is safe as it is completely allergy-free.

-It exhibits antibacterial and antifungal properties which makes it an efficient ingredient for preventing hair loss.
+- Antifungal Properties: It exhibits antibacterial and anti fungal properties which makes it an efficient ingredient for preventing hair loss.
 It is better than chemical shampoos as it does not have any side effects.

 Do not use it more than 10% when you add it to cosmetic formulations.
-People who have sensitive skin can perform a patch test before using this powder.
+People who have sensitive skin can perform a patch test before using reetha powder.

 Hair shampoos, conditioners, skin and hair cleansers, soaps, and other products meant for bath, skin, and hair care products can contain it as one of the key ingredients.

 - Raw material source: Reetha fruits